-The Welcome Way is a 28 mile circular walk produced by the Walkers are Welcome groups of Baildon, Burley in Wharfedale and Otley.
-The Bingley Loop is an additional 8.5 mile circular walk through parts of the Aire Valley, visiting lanes, packhorse trails and snickets of Eldwick, Micklethwaite and Bingley.
+The Welcome Way – now in its second edition – is a 36 mile circular walk produced by the Walkers are Welcome groups of Baildon, Bingley, Burley in Wharfedale and Otley.
+The Bingley Loop used to be an additional 8.5 mile circular walk and is now fully integrated to the new edition.
+It goes through parts of the Aire Valley, visiting lanes, packhorse trails and snickets of Eldwick, Micklethwaite and Bingley.

 During the walk you can enjoy views and wildlife by the Leeds and Liverpool canal and river Aire, taking in a site of special scientific interest, several Grade 1 listed constructions and ancient woodlands.